comprobo25/comprobo25.github.io/assignments/warmup_project.md

 Probably the most important tool for debugging in this class will be [rviz](http://wiki.ros.org/rviz/UserGuide).
 You can think of rviz as a specially tuned debugger for robots.
 Consider the case of debugging a typical program by instrumenting your program with print statements.
 These print statements may give you useful information as to the state (e.g. values of variables) of your program and, ultimately, help you find errors in your code.
 This approach becomes infeasible when you work on robots with high bandwidth sensors (like the Neato).
 The Neato sensory data consists of hundreds of thousands of numbers generated each second.
 Visualizing all these numbers using print statements is infeasible.

 Rviz contains visualization tools for common sensory data.
 Further, there are some general purpose visualization messages that you can customize for your purposes.
 In this portion of the assignment, you will get familiar with using rviz with the Neato, and write a simple program to visualize arbitrary geometric shapes.

 #### Part 1

 For part 1 you will be using rviz to visualize the data from the Neatos.
 Grab a Neato and connect to it.
 Read through the documentation for rviz and perform the following steps:

 1. Set the base_frame to "odom"
-2. Add a visualization of the Neato's stabilized laser scan (topic /scan).
+2. Add a visualization of the Neato's laser scan (topic /scan).
 This is most easily found by using the "By topic" tab.
-Make sure to adjust the size of the markers so you can see them easily).
+Make sure to adjust the size of the markers so you can see them).
 3. Add a visualization of the Neato itself (this can be done by selecting "Robot Model" from the insert menu")
-4. If you start the simulator with the ``load_camera:=true`` option, you can add a visualization of the Neato's camera feed (topic camera/image_raw).
+4. If you start the simulator with the ``load_camera:=true`` option, you can also add a visualization of the Neato's camera feed (topic camera/image_raw).

 Save your rviz configuration so you can use it later (you can simply make it the default configuration by overwriting default.rviz or save it as a different file if you want to maintain the current default rviz behavior).